nocturnalpollinator/qq/README.md

 # qq

 ## Summary
-A small note taking CLI script.
+A small note taking CLI script mainly for temporary notes.
+The notes can be added to a vault if it's valuable to save them for longer.
 Needed it real quick so it's actually vibe coded with ChatGPT 5.

 ## Installation